Chemotherapy for Salivary Gland Cancer

 Chemo can affect the blood-producing cells of the bone marrow, which can lead to:

-• Cisplatin and paclitaxel can cause nerve damage (neuropathy).
-This can sometimes lead to hearing loss or problems in the hands and feet such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
-In most cases, this gets better or goes away once treatment stops, but it can last a long time in some people.
+Cisplatin and carboplatin can cause peripheral neuropathy (nerve damage), leading to numbness, tingling, or pain in the hands and feet.
+This often goes away or gets better once treatment stops, but it might last a long time in some people.

 More information about chemotherapy